jcbriones/001-01-hotelmgmtsys/README.md

 #### Updated on: April 13, 2016

+## Getting the Source Code:
+- Click the `Download ZIP` on the top right corner of this page.
+- Extract the zip file.
+- The source codes should be inside the 'Java Files' directory.

 ## Compiling:
 - Run the Terminal(Unix) or Command Prompt(Windows).
 - Go to the 'Java Files' directory.